You may be trying to access this site from a secured browser on the server. Please enable scripts and reload this page.

 He serves Southwest West Virginia as Area Liaison, engages in planning and exercise activities, and teaches the Homeland Security Exercise and Evaluation Program (HSEEP) and other emergency management courses across the state.
 Greg is also credentialed as a Master Exercise Practitioner.

 Prior to joining our team, Greg advanced through the ranks and served as Fire Chief and Director of Emergency Services for the City of Huntington, West Virginia.

 Before beginning his tenure in Huntington, Greg served as Director of Operations of a multi-county emergency medical services system in Southeast Ohio.
 His responsibilities have included leadership, administration, and management at both the department and organizational levels.
 He is cross-trained and experienced in fire, law enforcement, hazardous materials, and EMS.

-Greg holds an MS degree in Safety Management from Marshall University, and undergraduate degrees in Fire Science Technology and Occupational Development.
+Greg holds a Master's Degree in Safety Management from Marshall University, and undergraduate degrees in Fire Science Technology and Occupational Development.